Skip to main content

 “If anyone is in Christ, he is a new creation.”
 (2 Corinthians 5:17)

-The promises of God do not simply restrain sinful desire; they replace it with something greater, a higher power and affection—life shared with God Himself.
+The promises of God do not simply restrain sinful desire; they replace it with something new and powerful—life shared with God Himself.

 Partakers of the Divine Nature

 To be a partaker of divine nature does not mean in this life we will be without sin, though there will be a day when we see Jesus face to face and receive the fullness God has purpose in Christ.
-Rather, today and forever it means sharing in God’s life, character, and righteousness through the indwelling Holy Spirit.
-Believers are drawn into fellowship with God and transformed into the likeness of Christ who represents Christlikeness, shaping them in holiness, love, and righteousness—not by coercion, but by communion.
+Rather, today and forever it means sharing in God’s life, character, and righteousness.
+Believers are drawn into fellowship with God and transformed into the likeness of Christ who represents God's character, shaping them in holiness, love, and righteousness—not by coercion, but by communion.

 The Holy Spirit: The Living Fulfillment of Promise

 God’s promises find their present fulfillment through the Holy Spirit.
-The Spirit is not merely a sign that promises are true; He is the means by which they become lived reality.
+The Spirit is a powerful testimony that the promises are true, for example the Spirit is of adoption testifying we are God's children, and is the means by which they become lived reality, sons are led by the Spirit to overcome the flesh.

 Paul explains: